easttennesseecc-star/Q-Top-Dog-IDE/STRATEGIC_ADVANTAGE_PLAYBOOK.md

 ## The Strategic Positioning Shift

 ### Old Narrative (Wrong)
-> "Q-IDE is an unknown startup competing against entrenched players with 10,000x resources.
-Q-IDE will lose."
+> "Top Dog is an unknown startup competing against entrenched players with 10,000x resources.
+Top Dog will lose."

 ### New Narrative (Right)
-> "Q-IDE is a lean startup executing at 5x the speed of bloated incumbents.
-Q-IDE wins by being MORE INNOVATIVE, MORE RESPONSIVE, and MORE FOCUSED than competitors."
+> "Top Dog is a lean startup executing at 5x the speed of bloated incumbents.
+Top Dog wins by being MORE INNOVATIVE, MORE RESPONSIVE, and MORE FOCUSED than competitors."

 ### How to Tell This Story